laszlostark/random-selector-webapp/README.md

   - [ ] Change save() method to accept lists as input
 - [ ] Randomization
   - [ ] exclusion of items from randomization without deletion from the list
 - [ ] Make everything less dependent on global variables

+## FIXME:
+- [ ] Can't delete individual list items without deleting whole list content
+- [ ] Can't edit list with no items in it